Friends fans spot episode that ‘replaced’ Jennifer Aniston

 Actor’s apparent stand-in appears in multiple episodes of season nine

+Jennifer Aniston might now be known as Alex Levy in The Morning Show, but to a lot of people, she’ll always be Rachel from Friends.

-Friendsfans have noticed a glaring discrepancy in one of the hit sit-com’s episodes, a decade after the show first aired.
+Friends is one of the most popular sitcoms of all time – and fans have only just noticed a glaring discrepancy in one of the its episodes, a decade after the show first aired.

 The popular series – created by David Crane and Marta Kauffman – aired on NBC from 1994 to 2004, and followed a group of six friends in their twenties living in New York City.